Seals of the Court of Appeals and Superior Court

 initiate the commitment process for a person with mental illness?

-If you desire to initiate the process and you are a parent or guardian, you can file the petition yourself in the Central Intake Center of the DC Superior Court’s Family Court.
+If you desire to initiate the process and you are a parent, guardian or spouse, you can file the petition yourself in the Central Intake Center of the DC Superior Court’s Family Court (Moultrie Courthouse, JM-540).
 The person for whom treatment is sought must be examined by a doctor to determine if the person suffers from a mental illness and presents a danger to self and/or others prior to the filing of the petition.

 get assistance for a person with an intellectual disability?